ibm-ecosystem-engineering/Watson-Speech/stt-library-embed-openshift/readme.md

 6. Copy the `cos_hmac_keys/secret_access_key` value and use it as the value for the `Secret access key` field (or `secretAccessKey parameter`).
 7. Copy the `cos_hmac_keys/access_key_id` value and use it as the value for the `Access key ID` field (or `accessKeyId parameter`).

-Set all S3 crededentials and information in environment variable so that we can make use them during stt library installation.
-Please modify the below script based on the information you collected from the previous steps.
+Set the S3 crededentials and information into the following environment variables.

 ```sh
 export S3_BUCKET_NAME=<Bucket name you found in step 3 >